hugo-qea/BayesianML-Project/README.md

     ```bash
     jupyter lab
     ```
-- A notebook that carries out the predictions on the datasets `mcmc.ipynb` is provided.
+- A notebook that carries out the predictions on the datasets of the paper `mcmc.ipynb` is provided.
-- A notebook that computes several diagnostics on the Chains `mcmc_diagnostic.ipynb` is provided.
+- A notebook that computes several diagnostics on this Markov Chains `mcmc_diagnostic.ipynb` is provided.
+- A notebook that carries out our own experiments on the Iris dataset `mcmc_iris.ipynb` is provided.
+- A notebook that determines the accuracy through SGD `sgd.ipynb` is provided.

+For testing, the folder `tests` contains several notebooks with tests for the different samplers and models.

 ### Creating Your Own Scripts
 You can create your own Python scripts and run them within the virtual environment.
 Make sure to activate the virtual environment before running your scripts: